Bill Haas: Professional career

 In June 2013 Haas claimed his fifth PGA Tour title with a win at the AT&T National at Congressional Country Club.
 He won by three strokes over Roberto Castro after shooting a closing 66, including six birdies and one bogey.
 He had begun the final round in a four-way tie for the lead.
 Haas is now one of four players who have won PGA Tour events in each of the last four seasons, joining Dustin Johnson, Phil Mickelson and Justin Rose.

 In April 2014 Haas led the Masters after an opening round of 68.
 However, he shot a second round six-over-par 78 to fall down the leaderboard.
 Over the weekend he finished with rounds of 74-70 to end T20th.

 In January 2015, Haas won for the sixth time on the PGA Tour, at the Humana Challenge.
 He shot a final round 67 for a total of 22-under-par and one stroke victory over five other players.
 This was the second time that Haas had won the Humana Challenge in his career, having previously won in 2010 (as the Bob Hope Classic).
 Haas said afterwards that the victory came as a surprise to himself after only recently returning from a fractured wrist injury that hampered him throughout 2014.
 Haas was selected to his third Presidents Cup in 2015, becoming the first American to play in three Presidents Cups without being chosen for the Ryder Cup.

-Haas played the 2018-19 season out of the 126-150 category after an injury kept him off the course for part of the previous season and he did not earn enough to retain full Tour privileges, the first time in his career that Haas did have full status on the PGA Tour.
+Haas played the 2018-19 season out of the 126-150 category after an injury kept him off the course for part of the previous season and he did not earn enough to retain full Tour privileges, the first time in his career that Haas did not have full status on the PGA Tour.

 Personal life

 Haas comes from a distinguished family of golfers.
 His father is nine-time PGA Tour winner, Jay Haas.
-His brother, Jay Haas Jr., and uncle, Jerry Haas, are former PGA Tour players.
-He is a great nephew of 1968 Masters Tournament winner, Bob Goalby.
+His brother, Jay Haas Jr. and uncle, Jerry Haas, are former PGA Tour players.
+He is a great nephew of 1968 Masters Tournament winner Bob Goalby.

 Haas and his father won the CVS Caremark Charity Classic in 2004, an unofficial PGA Tour event.

-On February 13, 2018, Haas was involved in an automobile accident in Pacific Palisades, California in which the driver, Mark Gibello, was pronounced dead.
-The following day, Haas was released from the hospital after treatment for an injury from the accident and released a statement saying that he would withdraw from the ongoing Genesis Open.
+On February 13, 2018, Haas was involved in an automobile crash in Pacific Palisades, California in which the driver, Mark Gibello, was pronounced dead.
+The following day, Haas was released from the hospital after treatment for an injury from the incident and released a statement saying that he would withdraw from the ongoing Genesis Open.